 6. Oak Island

-The Oak Island Lighthouse is located at the town of Caswell Beach N.C., does not have the spiral staircase common to most lighthouses.
-Instead there is a series of ships ladders!
+The Oak Island Lighthouse, located in the town of Caswell Beach, N.C., does not have the spiral staircase common to most lighthouses.
+Instead, there is a series of ship ladders!
 You can arrange a climb if you dare, up the 131 steps!
 Reservations are required for a climb to the top tour.
 Go here for more information.

 7. Price’s Creek Lighthouse

-Price’s Creek Lighthouse, only 20 feet tall, is not available for touring to the public but you can see it from a ferry ride.
-The history dates back to the Civil War when the lighthouse served as a Confederate signal station.
-Read more about it in Tales of the Silver Coast: A Secret History of North Carolina’s Brunswick County (affiliate link) The history is fascinating.
+Price’s Creek Lighthouse, only 20 feet tall, is not available for public touring, to the public but you can see it on a ferry ride.
+The history dates back to the Civil War, when the lighthouse served as a Confederate signal station.
+Read more about it in Tales of the Silver Coast: A Secret History of North Carolina’s Brunswick County (affiliate link).
+The history is fascinating.

-You can possibly view the lighthouse from the Southport-Fort Fisher Ferry accessible when visiting Southport North Carolina.
+You can view the lighthouse from the Southport-Fort Fisher Ferry, accessible when visiting Southport, North Carolina.

 8. Bald Head Lighthouse

 Located on Bald Island and only accessible by boat.
-Plan your trip in advance.
+Plan your trip.
 The passenger ferry in Southport makes daily trips to the island.

 - Bodie Island Lighthouse